cabo/kramdown-rfc/README.md

         phone: "+33 4 97 23 26 34"
         email: pthubert@cisco.com

-(the hash keys are the XML GIs from RFC 2629, with a flattened structure.
-As RFC 2629 requires giving both the name and surname/initials, we use `ins` as an abbreviation for "initials/surname".
+(the hash keys are the XML GIs from RFC 7749, with a flattened structure.
+As RFC 7749 requires giving both the full name and surname/initials, we use `ins` as an abbreviation for "initials/surname".
 Yes, the toolchain is Unicode-capable, even if the final RFC output is still in ASCII.)